 The Psychoactive Plants Project is an ongoing, National Science Foundation (NSF) funded research program focused on the antiquity of human interactions with psychoactive plants headed by WSU researchers Dr. Shannon Tushingham (Anthropology) and Dr. David Gang (Institute of Biological Chemistry).
 The first phase of the project (2014–2018) focused on the development of ancient chemical residue extraction and exploring metabolomic analyses as ways of advancing methods for residue analysis.
 Among the outcomes of that phase of the project were the discovery of the oldest and northernmost signs of tobacco use in western North America and the development of a new method for associating ancient tobacco residues to the species level, enhancing our understanding of past plant management practices.
 This research has generated numerous publications, presentations, and theses and dissertations as well as significant interest from the broader public leading to coverage in a variety of outlets around the world.
-The second phase of the project (beginning in 2019) will carry research in ancient residue analysis forward by further refining metabolomic analytical methods and applying those methods on individuals through the analysis of residues contained in human dental calculus, while continuing to analyze ancient artifacts.
+The second phase of the project (begun in 2019) is carrying research in ancient residue analysis forward by further refining metabolomic analytical methods and applying those methods on individuals through the analysis of residues contained in human dental calculus, while continuing to analyze ancient artifacts.

 Phase 1: Human Use of Psychoactive Plants in Ancient North America: Experimental Method Development and Applications of Metabolomics Research in Archaeological Residue Analysis